-Authorities: Bomb threats across U.S. appear to be hoax
+Authorities: Bomb threats across US appear to be hoax

 - Amazon executives grilled, jeered at New York City Council hearing

-Across the country, some schools were closed early and others were evacuated because of the threats.
-Penn State University notified students via a campus alert.
-Near Atlanta, people were ushered out of a courthouse.
+Across the country, some schools closed early and others were evacuated or placed on lockdown because of the hoax.
+Authorities said a threat emailed to a school in Troy, Missouri, about 55 miles (88 kilometers) northeast of St. Louis, was sent from Russia.

+The bomb threats also prompted evacuations at city hall in Aurora, Illinois, the offices of the News & Observer in Raleigh, North Carolina, a suburban Atlanta courthouse and businesses in Detroit.

+“Organizations nationwide, both public and private, have reported receiving emailed bomb threats today,” Michigan State Police spokeswoman Shannon Banner said.
+“They are not targeted toward any one specific sector.”